Ahanaf-Abrar-Trishad/CSE221-FALL23/README.md

-# CSE221-FALL23
+# are egula kichu na hudai poiren naa...ber hon respo thaika

 ---

-Welcome to the CSE221-Fall23 Respiratory Project!
+Welcome to the c c c Respiratory Project!
 Please take note of the following guidelines:

 1. **Originality:** Avoid plagiarism by creating your work from scratch.
 Or you'll get 0 in lab work.